pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_heterogeneous_stypes.rst

     (['Category D', 'Category B', 'Category C', 'Category A'], [52, 52, 51, 46])}}

 For :class:`~torch_frame.stype.timestamp`, you can similarly specify the time format in :obj:`col_to_time_format`.
-See `strfttime documentation <https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior>`_ for more information on formats.
+See the `strfttime documentation <https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior>`_ for more information on supported formats.
-If not specified, Pandas's internal :class:`pandas.to_datetime` function will be used to auto parse time columns.
+If not specified, :class:`pandas` internal :meth:`~pandas.to_datetime` function will be used to auto-parse time columns.

 .. code-block:: python